austin-bowen/rosy/README.md

 ## Commands

-Use the `--help` arg on any command to see all options.
+These commands attempt to mirror the [`ros2` ROS commands](https://docs.ros.org/en/rolling/Concepts/Basic/About-Command-Line-Tools.html).
+Use the `--help` flag on any command to see all options.

 ### `$ rosy` or `rosy coordinator`

 Start the coordinator node.
 By default, it will listen on port `7679` on all interfaces.

+### `$ rosy node list`

+List all nodes in the mesh, what topics they are listening to, and what services they are providing.

+### `$ rosy topic {list,echo,send}`

+List all topics, echo messages from a topic, or send a message to a topic.

+### `$ rosy service {list,call}`

+List all services, or call a service.

 ### `$ rosy launch [config]`

-Launch a coordinator and several nodes all at once.
-Based on the [`roslaunch` ROS command line tool](https://wiki.ros.org/roslaunch). `config` defaults to `launch.yaml`.
+Launch a coordinator and several nodes all at once. `config` defaults to `launch.yaml`.
 Check out the [template `launch.yaml`](launch.yaml) for all options, or the [demo `launch.yaml`](src/rosy/demo/launch.yaml) for a runnable example.

 ### `$ rosy bag {record,play,info}`

 Tool for recording and playing back messages.
-Based on the [`rosbag` ROS command line tool](https://wiki.ros.org/rosbag).
 The options are:

 - `record <topics>`: Record messages on the given topic(s) to a file.
 By default, a file named `record_<datetime>.bag` will be created in the current directory.
 - `play`: Play back messages from a bag file, with the same timing between messages as when they were recorded.
 By default, the most recent bag file in the current directory will be played back.